 In everything he has done, Hauss has tried to be a political bridge builder who brings “strange political bedfellows” together to help solve problems that can only be effectively addressed if people with different viewpoints work together.
 In that work, he relies heavily on complexity theory and other holistic approaches that stress the long-term costs of actions that harm others and the potential long-term gains that can be achieved through collaboration.

 After four decades focusing on global politics, his emphasis has shifted toward changing the way Americans deal with conflict.
 In 2016, he began representing AfP in a number of initiatives designed to enhance peacebuilding and democracy in the United States.

+In the last thirty years, he has focused on peacebuilding and conflict resolution.
 Security 2.0: Dealing with Global Wicked Problems is the lead volume in a series published by Rowman and Littlefield and the Alliance for Peacebuilding which he edits.
 The book explores why we need a paradigm shift in the way we govern ourselves, what such a new mindset would like, and, more importantly, initiatives people around the world have already begun that could be “taken to scale” and turn what many think of as pipe dreams into realities.

 Although no longer teaching, Hauss spent almost forty years in the classroom, most notably at Colby College, George Mason University, and the University of Reading (UK).
 He has taught a wide variety of courses in comparative politics, international relations, and conflict resolution.
 In one form or another, each explored aspects of the political implications of globalization and ways individuals can take personal as well as political responsibility for their lives and for the world.